mattermost/mattermost-developer-documentation/site/content/integrate/plugins/community-plugin-marketplace.md

 If a community plugin doesn’t make it through the review process, it may still be added to the Marketplace and marked as “Beta”.
 The reviewers decide whether the quality of a plugin is sophisticated enough to be added to the Marketplace on a case-by-case basis.
 Security and functional reviews and items 1, 2, 3, and 5 from the [Product Requirements Checklist](#requirements-for-adding-community-plugin-to-the-marketplace) must be fulfilled for Beta plugins.

-It must be made clear in the Marketplace interface that a plugin is in Beta.
-Beta plugins must only be visible on Mattermost servers that support labels (i.e. Mattermost v5.20 or later).

 ### Security issues

 Any security issues found in the plugin should be reported by email to `responsibledisclosure@mattermost.com` or sent directly to a member of the [Security team](https://developers.mattermost.com/internal/rd-teams/#security-team) on the [Community Server](https://community.mattermost.com/).